 All Ph.D. students are required to sit for and pass the Clinical Competency Examination (CCE) as part of meeting internship eligibility.
 The examination evaluates the student's knowledge and skills across the following domains: assessment and diagnosis, intervention, communication and interpersonal skills, and professionalism.
 A student following the model curriculum may sit for the CCE as early as the fifth semester of clinical practicum, provided that grades of B- or better were obtained in four prior semesters of Clinical Practicum and Supervision.
-Additional eligibility requirements can be found in the most recent version of the Clinical Competency Examination Guidelines found at https://psychology.nova.edu/common-pdf/studentresources/cce-guidelines.
+Additional eligibility requirements can be found in the most recent version of the Clinical Competency Examination Guidelines found at https://psychology.nova.edu/common-pdf/studentresources/cce-guidelines\23-24.pdf.
 In the event a student fails the examination, it can be retaken up to three times, using a new case each time.
-A remediation process lasting no less than three months is required after a first failure and lasting no less than six months after a second or third failure.
+A remediation process lasting no less than six months after a second or third failure.
 Failure to pass the examination on the fourth sitting results in automatic dismissal from the Ph.D. program.